-- 5.27 Positive effects have been identified for the majority of the sites in relation to this SA objective.
-Ten of the residential and mixed use site options are within 450m of one or more public transport nodes as well as 720m of one or more existing identified employment area, which includes town and local centres.
+5.27 Positive effects have been identified for the majority of the sites in relation to this SA objective.
+Eleven of the residential and mixed use site options are within 450m of one or more public transport nodes as well as 720m of one or more existing identified employment area, which includes town and local centres.
 As such, they are expected to have significant positive effects in relation to this SA objective as residents would be easily able to access employment opportunities, including via public transport.
-Reflecting their peripheral location to the two town centres of Oadby and Wigston, sites WIG_002, WIG_007 and WIG_010 are not within 450m of any public transport nodes or 720m of any existing identified employment areas.
-These sites therefore have restricted access to employment opportunities and are considered to have minor negative effects in relation to this SA objective. - 5.28 All of the commercial site options are considered likely to have significant positive effects in relation to this SA objective.
-This because all four sites are considered to be large sites (over 1ha), which would result in significant provision of new commercial sites and thus ensure that new job opportunities are provided to match the population growth that will result from housing development through other residential site allocations.
+Reflecting their peripheral location to the two town centres of Oadby and Wigston, sites WIG_002, WIG_007, WIG_010 and WIG_015 are not within 450m of any public transport nodes or 720m of any existing identified employment areas.
+These sites therefore have restricted access to employment opportunities and are considered to have minor negative effects in relation to this SA objective.

+5.28 All but one of the commercial site options are considered likely to have significant positive effects in relation to this SA objective.
+This because six of the seven sites are considered to be large sites (over 1ha), which would result in significant provision of new commercial sites and thus ensure that new job opportunities are provided to match the population growth that will result from housing development through other residential site allocations.
+SWIG_001 is considered likely to have a minor positive effect in relation to this SA objective because it is smaller than 1ha.